dharmwdp/omnipay-php/README.md

 ## Basic Usage

-Instantiate the razorpay php instance with `key_id` & `key_secret`.
+Instantiate the omnipay php instance with `key_id` & `key_secret`.
 You can obtain the keys from the dashboard app ([https://psp.digitalworld.com.sa/user-api-keys](https://psp.digitalworld.com.sa/user-api-keys))

 ```php
 use Omnipay\Api\Api;